Pedro Tiba

-Pedro Miguel Amorim Pereira Silva (born 31 August 1988), known as Tiba, is a Portuguese professional footballer who plays for Gil Vicente F.C. as an attacking midfielder.
+Pedro Miguel Amorim Pereira Silva (born 31 August 1988), known as Pedro Tiba, is a Portuguese former professional footballer who played as an attacking midfielder.

 Club career

 Born in Arcos de Valdevez, Viana do Castelo, Tiba played until the age of 25 in the Portuguese third division or lower.
 He represented during this timeframe C.A.
 Valdevez, S.C.
 Valenciano, A.D.
 Os Limianos and F.C.
 Tirsense.
 His professional debut was made, however, in the Greek second tier with Kastoria FC, for which he appeared from February to June 2008.

 Tiba signed with Vitória F.C. in the Primeira Liga in summer 2013.
 He played his first game in the competition on 25 August, coming on as a second-half substitute in a 2–0 away loss against Rio Ave FC.
 He totalled 30 official appearances in his only season at the Estádio do Bonfim, scoring a late equaliser for a 1–1 home draw with S.C.
 Braga on 21 April 2014.

 On 3 July 2014, Tiba joined Braga on a one-year contract for €500,000.
 He missed only two games in his debut campaign, one being for his dismissal for handball on 24 April 2015 after scoring in a 1–1 home draw against C.F.
 Os Belenenses.
 Previously, on 7 January, against the same opposition, he concluded a 7–1 win in the quarter-finals of the Taça de Portugal, but was an unused substitute in the final loss to Sporting CP.

 On 31 August 2015, Tiba and teammate Erick Moreno were loaned to Spanish Segunda División club Real Valladolid in a season-long move.
 Subsequently, he spent the better part of the following two campaigns on loan at G.D.
 Chaves back in his homeland.

 Tiba signed a three-year deal with Lech Poznań on 2 July 2018.
-He made his debut ten days later, against FC Gandzasar Kapan in the UEFA Europa League first qualifying round.
+He made his debut ten days later, against FC Gandzasar Kapan in the UEFA Europa League's first qualifying round.
 His maiden appearance in the Polish Ekstraklasa took place on the 22nd, and he scored in a 2–1 away victory over Wisła Płock.

 In August 2020, Tiba agreed to an extension until 2022 with a one-year option.
 He won his first honour with the 2021–22 national championship, contributing 25 matches and two goals to the feat.

-Tiba returned to Portugal on 24 June 2022, aged nearly 34, on a two-year contract at Gil Vicente F.C. to replace Pedrinho who signed for a team in Turkey.
+Tiba returned to Portugal on 24 June 2022, two months shy of his 34th birthday, on a two-year contract at Gil Vicente F.C. to replace Pedrinho who signed for a team in Turkey.
+He totalled 61 appearances during his tenure, scoring his first goal on 5 March 2023 in the 2–0 home defeat of C.S.
+Marítimo.

+On 5 July 2024, Tiba returned to Chaves, recently relegated from the top division.
+In August 2025, he announced his retirement.